 Have you ever tried to tell your teen to do something they don’t want to do?
 Do you remember being a teen and having someone tell you what to do?
 How did it go?

-For most of us, we long for independence during our teenage years.
-It’s an age where we fully believe we’re ready to face the world and all of its challenges, and that the only things weighing us down are our parents.
+Most of us long for independence during our teenage years.
+It’s an age where we fully believe we’re ready to face the world and its challenges and that our parents are the only things weighing us down.
 This is something to keep in the front of your mind when trying to discuss treatment options with your teen.